Creating an Autostart .NET 6 Service on a Raspberry Pi

 Overview

 I've recently had a couple of .NET projects requiring autostarting on Pi boot.
 With zero idea how to do this (outside of Topshelf for Windows), it was time to learn.
-In this post we'll work through examples of running a .NET program at Raspberry Pi boot with systemctl.
+In this post we'll work through examples of running a .NET program at Raspberry Pi boot with systemctl

 The Short

-Create a .service file which looks similar to:
+file which looks similar to:

 [Unit]